 Next, we focus on the lift coefficient.
-Figure 7 shows C_l determined in space-time and two-dimensional simulations, supplemented with results from the literature.
+Fig. 7 shows C_l determined in stationary space-time and steady state simulations, supplemented with results from the literature.
 The computations are performed for 5 different angles of attack.
-The similarity of the results of space-time and two-dimensional simulations demonstrates that the spatial convergence of two-dimensional simulations is indeed sufficient for space-time simulations.
+The similarity of the results of the space-time and steady state simulations demonstrates that the spatial convergence of steady state simulations is indeed sufficient for space-time simulations.
 Moreover, the results are in good agreement with the results from the literature.
-We compare with (i) a Boundary Element Method (BEM) with viscous correction XFoil [43], (ii) the Reynolds Averaged Navier Stokes solver Ansys Fluent [44] (RANS), (iii) an Arbitrary-Lagrangian-Eulerian Characteristic Based Split Scheme solver [45] (ALE-CBS), and (iv) Ansys Fluent computations [46].
-The latter computations are only available for the angles of attack of 2° and 4°.
+We compare with (i) a Boundary Element Method (BEM) with viscous correction XFoil [55], (ii) the Reynolds Averaged Navier Stokes (RANS) solver Ansys Fluent [56], (iii) an Arbitrary-Lagrangian- Eulerian Characteristic Based Split Scheme (ALE-CBS) solver [57], and (iv) other Ansys Fluent computations [58].
+The last computations are only available for the angles of attack of 2° and 4°.
 The numerical results obtained with this solver deviate more from the results that we have obtained.
-Lastly we note that we have verified the force signal of the space-time simulations to be constant in time.
+Lastly, we note that we have verified the force signal of the space-time simulations to be constant in time.
 This demonstrates that our method correctly predicts steady flow.